 The immune system weakens with age, but specifically designed vaccines like the NACI-recommended high-dose flu vaccine help create a stronger immune response which makes it more effective for those aged 65 or older.

-Annual immunization is an effective and safe way for seniors to lower their influenza risk and according to Immunize Canada, immunization prevents 40% of hospitalizations due to influenza in seniors over 65.
+Annual immunization is an effective and safe way for seniors to lower their influenza risk and according to Immunize Canada, immunization prevents 40% of hospitalizations due to influenza in seniors over age 65.
 Getting the National Advisory Committee on Immunization (NACI) recommeded high-dose flu vaccine is an important way for all seniors, not just those with chronic conditions, to protect themselves from influenza.

 For more information about the annual flu vaccination, and whether the high-dose influenza vaccine is available in your province, speak to your doctor, pharmacist or local Public Health authority.